jorabin/KeePassJava2/readme.md

          </repository>
        </repositories>

- There are also separate POMs for the various modules.
  The module structure is illustrated below under [Build from Source](#build-from-source).

 ## Java Version

-From release 2.2 it requires Java 1.8.
+Versions 3.0.0 onwards require Java 11.
+From version 2.2 Java 1.8 is required.
 Earlier versions require Java 1.7.

 ## Quick Start

 Create credentials and an input stream for the password vault in question:

-      KdbxCreds creds = new KdbxCreds("123".getBytes());
+      KdbxCredentials credentials = new KdbxCredentials("123".getBytes());
       InputStream inputStream = getClass().getClassLoader().getResourceAsStream("test1.kdbx");

 then load the database: